Amarnath718/Status-Mesh/README.md

 # STATUS-MESH
 ## ⚙️ COMPONENTS REQUIRED
-* ESP 32 (2)
+* ESP 32 (2) -- (Here using 2 devices to be placed in two different facilities.)
 * IR Sensors (2)

 ## 🔗Wiring
-* VCC and GND to respective pins and out pin of both Sensors to GPIO4 of two separate ESP's
+* VCC and GND to respective pins
+* Out pin of both Sensors --> GPIO4 of two separate ESP's

 ## HOW IT WORKS
 *When a card is inserted on the slot provided on different room/labs/stores, the IR sensor detects it and the signal is sent by the ESPs through the wifi, which is